Welcome to Matrix Education

 Why is VCE Maths important for a law degree?

-VCE Mathematics helps you develop critical thinking and systematic problem-solving skills.
-This can be particularly advantageous in areas like commercial law, where analysing financial data or contracts is part of the job.
+VCE Mathematics helps you build critical thinking and systematic problem-solving skills.
+This is advantageous in areas like commercial law, where analysing financial data or contracts is part of the job.

 Which Mathematics should you choose?